Are you doing drill core photography using traditional tools?

 Lets’ say that one of your geologists in one country has a question about a 3D model and wants to see a picture of the drill core from a particular drillhole and depth.
 What do they do?
 Most likely they will call/text someone in their org about their inquiry to find out first of all if there is imagery available, and if so, where they can go to retrieve it.
 Then they will either wait to receive the imagery via email or text message/Whatsapp, or access it themselves if its available online to them (which usually is not).

-If the imagery is not available, then someone at the coreshed will be contacted to see if it’s possible to retrieve the specific corebox containing the drill core requested by the geologist, take a picture of it, and then text/email the picture to the geologist.
+If the core photos are not available, then someone at the coreshed will be contacted to see if it’s possible to retrieve the specific corebox containing the drill core requested by the geologist, take a picture of it, and then text/email the picture to the geologist.

 With drill core photography software such as Imago, the geologist can retrieve the imagery on their own, and even if they don’t have access to the software, a link to the specific imagery can be texted/emailed to the geologist, which isn’t impacted by file size or internet bandwidth limitations.